Paddle & Swim

 MEAD’S QUARRY RENTALS FROM RIVER SPORTS OUTFITTERS

 One of the most popular activities at Ijams is paddling on Mead’s Quarry Lake.
-In partnership with River Sports Outfitters, visitors can rent canoes, kayaks, and paddleboards to get a better look at the amazing views of this historic marble quarry.
+In partnership with River Sports Outfitters, visitors can rent kayaks, canoes, paddleboards, and tubes to get a better look at the amazing views of this historic marble quarry.

 CLOSED FOR THE SEASON

-PLEASE NOTE: Private boats are NOT PERMITTED on Mead’s Quarry Lake.
+PLEASE NOTE: Private boats (canoes, kayaks, and paddleboards) are NOT PERMITTED on Mead’s Quarry Lake.

 NATURALIST-LED KAYAK PROGRAMS

 See nature from a new perspective: On the Tennessee River!
-Ijams offers monthly kayaking programs led by an Ijams naturalist from May to September.
-These programs are not recommended for first-time kayakers.
+Ijams offers kayaking programs led by an Ijams naturalist from May to September.
 All equipment is provided.
 Visit the Event Calendar for program details.